 Definition:

 PPPoE is a protocol that encapsulates PPP (Point-to-Point Protocol) frames inside Ethernet frames.
-It combines the functionality of PPP—like authentication, encryption, and compression—with Ethernet, allowing multiple users to connect to a single Ethernet line and be individually authenticated by the ISP.
+It combines the functionality of PPP, such as authentication, encryption, and compression, with Ethernet.
+This allows multiple users to connect to a single Ethernet line.
+Each user is individually authenticated by the ISP.

 PPPoE is used to: